Difficulties and Diagnoses

 Summary/oversimplified version:

 When one feels (emotionally speaking) “sad/blue/down” for a period of time, that may be an indication.
 It may or may show up for us in the presence of identifiable circumstances, sometimes not.
 Often, we lose interest in things that we used to do and enjoy.
 Our self esteem or self worth may be diminished.
-Sleeping and eating habits may become unhealthy.
+Sleeping and eating habits may become unhealthy, we may be fatigued.
 We may pick up other behaviors that are not healthy for us.
-Occasionally, there may be real, or even perceived physical problems that might be related to being depressed.
+Occasionally there may be real, or even perceived physical problems that might be related to being depressed.
 These may show up differently for children, adolescents, adults, and seniors.